When planning to implement a CMMS, there may be some concerns you or your organization may have:

 Technicians now can update the status of work orders directly from a smartphone or tablet and have it be displayed in real time.
 With this, supervisors can now monitor work order progress in their CMMS more effectively, no longer needing to track down their team and find out what is being worked on.

 Work orders can now be submitted from any web-enabled mobile device as well as receive notifications of when preventative maintenance is due for completion.
 Maintenance management involves work orders and preventative maintenance that is often time-sensitive.
 More importantly, organizations know the value in efficiency with reporting maintenance information, responding to demand work orders and completing preventative maintenance on time.
-Web-enabled CMMS solution allows work orders to be sent to-and-from mobile devices immediately after they are submitted.
+Web-enabled CMMS software allows work orders to be sent to-and-from mobile devices immediately after they are submitted.
 Technicians now receive emails notifying them of when preventative maintenance is scheduled to be done or what new repairs are requested.
 This cuts down on response time and overdue maintenance; work orders can be completed more quickly as well as supervisors can detect when preventative maintenance is due in advance.

 Maintenance Software Specialist of MPulse Software, Steve Brous, wrote about how CMMS technology has seen its greatest efficiency by users in having mobile device capability.
 He says,